 McLean Hospital 115 Mill Street Belmont, MA 02478

-With components in clinical care, research, and education, the team at McLean’s Electroconvulsive Therapy (ECT) Service is dedicated to improving the quality of life for individuals with a broad range of psychiatric illnesses.
+McLean’s Electroconvulsive Therapy (ECT) Service is dedicated to improving the quality of life for individuals with a broad range of mental health conditions.
 ECT is a highly effective conventional intervention for chronic depression, mania, catatonia, and schizophrenia.

-McLean Hospital is a leading specialty center for electroconvulsive therapy, having conducted ECT treatments for over 60 years.
-Using a collaborative team approach, we aim to maximize the effectiveness of psychotherapy, medication management, and psychosocial treatments already offered at McLean with emerging techniques, technologies, and interventions.
+With components in clinical care, research, and education, McLean Hospital is a leading specialty center for electroconvulsive therapy, having conducted ECT treatments for over 60 years.
+Using a collaborative team approach, we aim to maximize the effectiveness of other treatments offered at McLean using emerging techniques and technologies.

 60 Minutes recently highlighted ECT and treatment at McLean Hospital.
 Watch the video.